chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

 | Amazon Linux 2 (64 Bit OS)               | 2 (kernel 5.10)           |
 | SUSE Linux Enterprise Server 12 SP5      | 12                        |

-{{< note >}} Chef Automate HA comes with bundled Infra Server and it is recommended not to use any external server in Automate HA.
-Using external server will loose the Automate HA functionalities and things may not work as expected. {{< /note >}}
+{{< note >}} Chef Automate HA comes with bundled Infra Server, and it is recommended not to use any external server in Automate HA.
+Using an external server will lose the Automate HA functionalities, and things may not work as expected. {{< /note >}}

 ## Deployment Specific Pre-requisites

 The AWS Managed Services deployment specific pre-requisites are as follows:

-- Virtual Private Cloud (VPC) should be created with internet gateway attached in AWS before starting.
+- Create the Virtual Private Cloud (VPC) with an internet gateway attached in AWS before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
-- If you want to use Default VPC, then you have to create Public and Private Subnet, if subnet are not available.
-Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
+- If you want to use Default VPC, you have to create Public and Private Subnets if the subnet is unavailable.
+Please refer [to this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
-- We need 3 private and 3 public subnet in a vpc (1 subnet for each AZ).
-As of now we support dedicate subnet for each AZ.
+- We need three private and three public subnets in a vpc (1 subnet for each AZ).
+As of now, we support dedicated subnets for each AZ.
-- We recommend to create a new VPC.
+- We recommend creating a new VPC.
 And Bastion should be in the same VPC.
-- Setup AWS RDS Postgresql 13.5 in the same VPC where we have the basion and automate ha node going to be created.
+- Set up AWS RDS Postgresql 13.5 in the same VPC where we have the basion and automate ha node to be created.
 Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.
 - Please refer to the [table](/automate/chef-automate-ha-prerequisites/#migration/) to identify the correct OpenSearch version to be installed.
-- Setup AWS OpenSearch with the identified version in the same VPC where we have the basion and automate ha node going to be created.
+- Set up AWS OpenSearch with the identified version in the same VPC where we have the basion and automate ha node to be created.
 Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to know more.
-- For Backup with Managed Service we have only one option which is `Amazon S3`.
+- For Backup with Managed Service, we have only one option: ' Amazon S3`.
 - For Backup and Restore with Managed Service.
 Click [here](/automate/managed_services/#enabling-opensearch-backup-restore) to know more.
-- Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`.
-Click [here](/automate/ha_iam_user/) to know more on how to create IAM Users.
+- Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess`, and `AdministratorAccess`.
+Click [here](/automate/ha_iam_user/) to learn more about creating IAM Users.
 - Preferred key type will be ed25519
 Set the above prerequisites in `~/.aws/credentials` in Bastion Host: